 - Excessive wear on the surface of teeth (which can lead to tooth sensitivity)

-- Broken fillings, crowns or other dental prostheses
+- Broken tooth fillings, crowns or other dental prostheses

 - Cracked or fractured teeth